Advancing Over-the-Air Federated Learning through Deep Reinforcement Learning in UAV-Assisted Networks with Movable Antennas

 Authors

-1 Department of Electric and Computer Engineering, Ferdowsi University of Mashhad, Mashhad, Iran
+1 Department of Electric and Computer Engineering, Ferdowsi University of Mashhad, Mashhad, Iran.

 2 Department of Electric and Computer Engineering, Laval University, Quebec City, Canada,